ministryofjustice/hmpps-person-record/runbooks/000-Person-Record.md

 ## Impact of an outage

 Since we have one consumer (in a beta phase), the impact across the organisation is minimal.
-In all cases it would prevent civil servants from doing their work and the impact would be quite significant.

 ## Monitoring